-The court won't appoint anyone as a guardian who:
+The court won't appoint you as a guardian if:

-- Has charges pending for committing an assault and battery that caused serious injury to the incapacitated person
+- You have pending charges for committing an assault and battery that seriously injured the incapacitated person.

-- Is currently being investigated for neglect of the incapacitated person
+- You’re currently being investigated for neglecting the incapacitated person.

 Who's considered an incapacitated person?

 - An incapacitated person — An incapacitated person is someone who doesn't have the ability to make their own decisions.
 An incapacitated person is defined as someone who "for reasons other than advanced age or minority has a clinically diagnosed condition that results in an inability to receive and evaluate information or to make or communicate decisions to such an extent that the individual lacks the ability to meet essential requirements for physical health, safety, or self-care, even with appropriate technological assistance."

 - An intellectually disabled person — An intellectually disabled person is someone who has intellectual functioning that's significantly below average, usually defined as an IQ of less than 70.
 They also have limitations in 2 or more adaptive skills, such as communication, self-care, social skills, health, and safety.

 - A person with mental illness — Mental illness is a medical condition that disrupts a person's thoughts, feelings, mood, ability to relate to others, and daily functions.
 Mental illness often makes it more difficult to cope with ordinary day to day tasks.
 People suffering from a mental illness can get help with their symptoms by participating in a treatment plan.

 - Special circumstances — A guardian may also be necessary in these other circumstances, such as: